The journey from a good teacher to a personalised mentor and a guide

 Coaching in education system

 Much like our coach in the beginning of this blog, the previous generation was a product of an education system which followed a structured approach to learning.
 We used to go to the school, there was a set time table, a set curriculum, a set pedagogical approach and all students were expected to equally be a part of the same.
 It has of course given us all the talented bunch of people who are writing the growth story of our country today.

 But, Just like our cricket has evolved, the outside world has also undergone through a similar change in the last decade.
 This is the 21st century where change is happening even before you can imagine.
 Consider this.
 Till 5–6 years back, there was no online retail in India.
 But within these last few years, online retail has gone onto become a multi billion dollar entity.
 In the process, creating a completely new industry and bringing in jobs that never existed till 5 years back.
-The next decade and the decade after is expected to move at a similar pace, creating newer industries, killing some existing ones and bringing in newer sets of jobs.
+The next decade and the decade after is going to move at a similar pace.
+It will be creating newer industries, killing some existing ones and bringing in newer sets of jobs.

-For someone to adapt to such changes and be successful, you need life skills which give you the temperament to adjust, learn, unlearn and improvise your knowledge to come through with whatever life throws at you.
+For someone to adapt to such changes and be successful, you need life skills.
+They give you the temperament to adjust, learn, unlearn and improvise your knowledge.
+By having them you can come through with whatever life throws at you.

 However, as teachers and educators, what we need to reflect upon is whether our existing approach needs to evolve in the 21st century just like the coaching manuals have evolved to suit one day and fast paced T20 matches.

 The time is right to embrace this change and take the next step to realign our curriculum and pedagogy.
 The focus can be on building 21st century learning skills in children which can prepare them to adapt to the uncertainties around them.
 Skills such as leadership, communication, ICT, critical thinking, creativity, collaboration, flexibility have to become mainstream and merge with what we are learning in our schools.